 Preparatory work for ongoing validation is conducted by the units responsible for developing the models.
 These units also propose any necessary measures to be taken in response to the results obtained.
-Operational and managerial oversight of this work (level 1) is carried out by these units, under the supervision and responsibility of the head of the Risk Management Department.
+Operational and managerial oversight of this work (level 1) is carried out by these units.